mgcruz024/mean-variance/README.md

 # Mean-Variance Portfolio Optimization for SP500 stocks
 <img src="Screenshots/stocks_image.png" width="500" height="400" />

 Mean-Variance (MV) portfolio optimization with six years of daily SP500 data from 2016-2020 and Q1 2021 for testing.
+Project aims to perform asset allocation considering a group of stock tickers and find an optimal portfolio for the target investor.

 Analysis done on R using extracted Yahoo finance data stored in PostgreSQL.

 ## ELT